 Approximation.
 By definition, it is not possible to control all the entities taking part in an open environment, such as the World Wide Web.
 Consequently, there is no means to ensure a priori the quality, the completeness or the reliability of available information.
 Moreover, some pieces of information are naturally uncertain or approximate, for example the weather forecast or the temperature value, which is subject to sensor accuracy.
-Currently, human users rely on their natural capability of discernment in their usage of online documents, and this is even more crucial in the context of the usercontributed Web 2.0.
+Currently, human users rely on their natural capability of discernment in their usage of online documents, and this is even more crucial in the context of the user-contributed Web 2.0.
 The same kind of problem arises in a semantic world.
-However, as it is intended to be machine-understandable (and not just userunderstandable as the current - non semantic - web), researchers have to devise proper mechanisms to automate human discernment.
+However, as it is intended to be machine-understandable (and not just user-understandable as the current - non semantic - web), researchers have to devise proper mechanisms to automate human discernment.
 There are at least two issues to deal with.
 How to determine the reliability of a given piece of information and how to take into account the reliability of information while processing them (i.e. during the reasoning tasks).
-The first question includes various situations: the reliability of a piece of information may lie on the accuracy of a sensor, series of observations, the reputation of the information source, reasoning about objective facts, etc. The second question relates to finding appropriate rules to derive consequences from a set of approximate information items.
-One possible way currently studied in the context of the Semantic Web is that of fuzzy reasoning.
+The first question includes various situations: the reliability of a piece of information source, reasoning about objective facts, etc. The second question relates to finding appropriate rules to derive consequences from a set of approximate information items.
+One possible way currently studied in the context of the Semantic Web is that of fuzzy reasoning18.